This animal carries a deadly virus, and the greatest medical crisis in history is about to begin.

 Casey: "Sample 607: Infected.
 608: Infected.
 609: Infected. *Frustrated sigh* They can't all be infected.
 610...
 Infected.
 611...Infected.
 612...
 Damn!
 Still infected!"

 - We're later treated to a shot of her in a body bag.

 - Defying this trope is the crux of the speech given by the White House Chief Of Staff, who asks everybody in the room to make damn sure that is necessary to wipe out Cedar Creek, damn sure that the American people understand there was no other choice, and damn sure that nobody gets the funny idea of lying about which decision they took after the fact.

 - Misplaced Wildlife: A capuchin monkey is a New World Monkey, not native to Africa where Jimbo gets it from.

-- No FEMA Response: The city is quarantined, and then the plan is to Fuel Air Bomb it to stop the infection from spreading.
+- No FEMA Response: The town is quarantined, and then the plan is to Fuel Air Bomb it to stop the infection from spreading.

-- No Ontological Inertia: Once the protagonist has found and isolated the antibody from the monkey's blood serum, by the next scene there's enough antiserum for all those infected (how?).
-Once injected into the dying people, it instantly cures them and everything shortly thereafter has returned to normal, with no lasting ill effects.
+- No Ontological Inertia: Once the protagonist has found and isolated the antibody from the monkey's blood serum, by the next scene there's enough antiserum for all those infected through Hollywood production speed.
+Once injected into the dying people, it nigh-instantly cures them and everything is soon on the road to normal, with no lasting ill effects.